 Language with the 5 Senses teaches French through pictures, stories, music, body movements, and well-focused experiential learning tasks.
 We do not use translation but focus on whole language and communication.
 We use all 5 senses to FEEL and EXPERIENCE the language.

-The method focuses on making language connections in the brain and open connections for the acquisition of new language.
-This method is slightly unconventional but highly effective.
+Our method focuses on making language connections in the brain and opening those connections for the acquisition of new language.
+This method might feel slightly unconventional but it is highly effective.
 The method takes a little while for students to get used to it, because the instinct is to want to translate.
-It is for this reason that I only teach vocabulary for the first 8 weeks of the academic courses.
-I do teach grammar, but once we are through those intro lessons and the students have had a chance to adjust to the method.
-I teach grammar by explaining the rules in English but again, we do not use translation.
+It is for this reason that we only teach vocabulary for the first 8 weeks of the academic courses.
+We do teach grammar, but only once the introductory lessons are complete and the students have had a chance to adjust to the method.
+We teach grammar by explaining the rules in English but again, we do not use translation.
 Grammar begins in Quarter 2 of French First Year.

 All coursework has been designed to help students practice specific practical language skills that will help build brain connections and promote fluency.
 Students are assessed through experiential learning projects that require them to APPLY their learning in a practical way – NOT through tests.